-Comparing housing developments in the earliest years, it seems more likely to believe that house construction in Guyana usually peaked "toward the end" of the intercensal period.
-For instance, 12,125 households, approximately 5.9 percent of the total households confirmed that they lived in dwelling units that were constructed within a year prior to the 2012 census (in 2011).
-The 2002 census recorded a similar trend, with 9,191 households, comprising 5.0 percent saying they lived in dwellings that were built about a year prior to the 2002 census (in 2001).
-The period "toward the end" seems to show greatest achievements than any that had been realized in any single year period as indicated in Table 5.13 and graphically illustrated in Figures 5.6A & 5.6B.
+Comparing housing developments in recent times to the earliest years, it seems housing construction in Guyana usually peaked "toward the end" of the intercensal period.
+For instance, 12,125 households, constituting approximately 5.9 percent of the total households confirmed that they lived in dwelling units that were constructed in 2011, that is, about a year prior to the 2012 Census.
+A similar trend was recorded in the 2002 Census, where 9,191 households, comprising 5.0 percent said they lived in dwellings that were built in 2001 or about a year prior to the 2002 Census.

-Also, between 2000 and 2005, about 30,107 households, comprising 14.7 percent of the total households, lived in dwelling units that were built during that period.
-This implies that buildings were constructed at an average of 5,018 per annum, compared to the previous period (i.e., 1990 to 1999) for which the corresponding rate was 2,831 per annum.
+Also, between 2000 and 2005, about 30,107 households, comprising 14.7 percent of the total households lived in dwelling units that were built during that period.
+This implies that the expansion of new buildings was done at an average of 5,018 per annum during this period, and followed by 1990 to 1999, for which the corresponding rate for the ten year period was 2,831 per annum (See Table 5.13 and graphical illustration in Figures 5.6A & 5.6B).